Todd Interdonato

-Todd Interdonato is an American college baseball coach and former first baseman, outfielder and pitcher.
+Todd Interdonato (born 1978 or 1979) is an American college baseball coach and former first baseman, outfielder and pitcher.
 Interdonato is currently the head baseball coach at Boston College.
 He played college baseball at South Mountain Community College from 1997 to 1998 before transferring to University of North Carolina at Asheville from 1999 to 2000 for coach Mike Roberts before playing professionally in 2001 for the Evansville Otters of the Frontier League.
 Interdonato and his wife, Melissa, were married in July 2012.

 Playing career

 Interdonato spent two years at South Mountain Community College in Phoenix, Arizona before accepting a scholarship to continue his playing career at UNC Asheville Bulldogs baseball in 1998.
 He spent two years, the 1999 and 2000 spring seasons, playing for the Bulldogs.

 Coaching career

 Interdonato was promoted to head coach of the Wofford program on June 27, 2007 after serving as an assistant for two seasons.
 After running the program at Wofford College for 17 seasons, he was named Boston College's ninth Head Coach in program history on July 13, 2023.

-On May 3, 2025 - during Interdonato's second season at Boston College - the Eagles captured a 6-2 victory over Stanford University.
-This win marked the 500th of Interdonato's head coaching career.
+On May 3, 2025 — during Interdonato's second season at Boston College — the Eagles captured a 6-2 victory over Stanford, and this win marked the 500th of Interdonato's head coaching career between Wofford and Boston College.